Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - **Factory presets:** For beta, there are no Rack module factory presets.
 Please let me know if you have something useful that comes from using Rack module presets.

-- **HC-2:** The HC-2 module is present in the plugin.
-It is currently used for module prototyping, diagnostics and debugging.
-It's possible we may turn to it for support purposes, but HC-1 has most of what we need.
-HC-2 is really not useful to users at this time and may occasionally cause VCV Rack to deadlock.
-The CV map display on HC-2 can be somewhat interesting if you are familiar with the EM usage of Channel 1 and Channel 16 CCs.

 - **More functionality:** I plan to add expander modules for controlling most other things on the device.
 I am *not* planning to create a complete preset editor.
 That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio.

-  I am very interesting to hear from you what will be most important controls to include in future HC modules.
+  I am interested to hear from you what will be most important controls to include in future HC modules.

   - I have some ideas for other potential useful features, such as: